Back to Insights

 4. Organizations should pilot programs before full commitment — Early adopters report 30% to 50% engineering time savings and 5x faster design iterations

-The companies winning this shift share common traits:
+The companies winning with CAE share traits:

 • Deep domain expertise (hiring former ANSYS, Siemens, and PTC engineers)